axiomiety/axiomiety.github.io/writeups/cryptopals3.markdown

 Here we need to figure out what the seed was.
 Simply, we need to figure out what the epoch was.
 It's a bit of a bruteforce approach - we just need to 'rewind' the seconds until such a time that the first random value returned matches the original one.

 ### 23. Clone an MT19937 RNG from its output ###

+The steps in `extract_number` are as follows, with the values hardcoded for simplicity:

+    y ^= (y >> 11) & 0xFFFFFFFF
+    y ^= (y << 7)  & 0x9D2C5680
+    y ^= (y << 15) & 0xEFC60000
+    y ^= y >> 18

+For us to invert the transform, we will reverse each operation starting from the last one.
+But first, let's take a quick look at what this means.

+For simplicity, let's pick k = 4077814955.
+This is because the left-most bit will be set to 1, which makes it easier to visualise the shift.

 ### 24. Create the MT19937 stream cipher and break it ###